 2014 Outlook Gabe Miller stepped into the starting role at long snapper as a true freshman in 2013 and handled the duty very well.
 Miller is expected to handle the duties again this fall, as Nebraska looks to maintain its recent tradition of being one of the nation’s top kicking units.

-Behind the work of Miller, punter Sam Foltz ranked among the conference’s leaders in punting, while the new trio of Miller, Foltz at holder and place-kicker Pat Smith helped Nebraska connect on 12-of-13 field goals, the best percentage in the Big Ten.
+Miller was part of a new group of specialists in 2013, and the group continued the Huskers’ tradition of outstanding specialists.
+Behind the work of Miller, punter Sam Foltz ranked among the conference’s leaders in punting, while the trio of Miller, Foltz at holder and place-kicker Pat Smith helped Nebraska connect on 13-of-14 field goals, the best percentage in the Big Ten.

 » Games Played -- 13